irphilli/activerecord-batch_touching/README.md

 end
 ```
 ### Deadlock Prevention
-`batch_touching` will sort the consolidated SQL updates by model name.
-The predictable order for updates should help mitigate potential database deadlocking.
+`batch_touching` will sort the consolidated SQL updates by model name, and then commit touches in their own transaction.
+The separate transaction in a predictable order for updates should help mitigate potential database deadlocking.

 For example, if two transactions happen to touch records in the following order, there is a potential for a deadlock: